-To provide some assessment of the potential injury risk for drivers of other sizes and/or seating positions, IIHS reviews the kinematics (high-speed video analysis) of the SID-IIs during the side impact crash, together with the performance of the restraint system (seat belts, head protection system, seat, and door).
+To provide some assessment of the potential injury risk for drivers of other sizes and/or seating positions, IIHS reviews the kinematics of the SID-IIs (from video footage, photography, paint evidence, and/or dummy data) during the side impact crash, together with the performance of the restraint system (seat belts, head protection system, seat, and door).
+Any contact during rebound is excluded from the evaluation.

 A good rating is scored if the head is effectively protected by the head protection system (typically an airbag).
-We score deficiencies in head protection based on the severity of the perceived injury risk.
+Deficiencies in head protection are scored based on the severity of the perceived injury risk.
 Details of the head protection criteria and associated ratings are described in the following section.